-- PPE simple, easy to understand training that includes: - o use of PPE in a NF without a known positive case of COVID-19 - o use of PPE in a NF with a probable or positive case of COVID-19 - o donning and doffing sequence and procedures - o procedures, if any, for optimizing the use of PPE - o procedures for determining if the PPE is contaminated or soiled - o procedures for disposal of PPE - Infection Control simple, easy to understand training that includes: - concept of infection control zones including: - cold clean or uncontaminated area - warm potentially contaminated area - hot contaminated area - understanding of how cross contamination occurs - Protocols, policies, and procedures for use during: - monitoring for COVID-19 - o probable COVID-19 - o confirmed COVID-19
+- PPE simple, easy to understand training that includes: - \circ use of PPE in a NF without a known positive case of COVID-19 - $\circ~$ use of PPE in a NF with a probable or positive case of COVID-19 - donning and doffing sequence and procedures - o procedures, if any, for optimizing the use of PPE

+- procedures for determining if the PPE is contaminated or soiled

+- procedures for disposal of PPE

+- Infection Control simple, easy to understand training that includes:

+- concept of infection control zones including:

+- cold clean or uncontaminated area

+- warm potentially contaminated area

+- hot contaminated area

+- understanding of how cross contamination occurs

+- Protocols, policies, and procedures for use during:

+- \circ monitoring for COVID-19

+- probable COVID-19

+- confirmed COVID-19

-Note: See attachment 2 about optimizing the use of facemasks and do's and don'ts for facemask use, and attachment 3 about donning (putting on) and doffing (taking off) PPE.
-Review CDC Strategies for Optimizing the Supply of Facemasks and review the three levels of surge capacity.
+Note: Read attachment 3 about donning (putting on) and doffing (taking off) PPE.
+Read CDC Strategies for Optimizing the Supply of Facemasks and review the three levels of surge capacity.

-COVID-19 response teams -
+COVID-19 response teams

-[While the updated NF COVID-19 Emergency Rule no longer requires dedicated staff for each resident cohort, the sharing of staff among different cohorts has the potential for increased transmission of COVID-19.
+While the updated NF COVID-19 Emergency Rule no longer requires dedicated staff for each resident cohort, the sharing of staff among different cohorts has the potential for increased transmission of COVID-19.
 If the NF provider is sharing staff, they must ensure they are following all infection prevention and control policies, as outlined by the CDC and CMS.
 The CDC still maintains that, if possible, staff should avoid working on both the COVID-19 care unit and other units during the same shift.
-CMS QSO 20-39 outlines the Core Principles of Infection Prevention.]
+CMS QSO 20-39 outlines the Core Principles of Infection Prevention.

-HCW caring for residents in a COVID-19 positive or unknown COVID-19 status cohort area should be fit-tested for N95 respirators and prepared to provide an advanced level of care for cases if necessary, or until cases can be transferred to a higher level of care.
+HCP caring for residents in a COVID-19 positive or unknown COVID-19 status cohort area should be fit-tested for N95 respirators and prepared to provide an advanced level of care for cases if necessary, or until cases can be transferred to a higher level of care.
 COVID-19 care teams can be implemented if not all staff can be trained and fit-tested for N95 respirators, or if supplies of N95 respirators are insufficient to equip the entire staff.
-See guidance in the section related to PPE use when caring for residents with COVID-19.
+Read the guidance in the section related to PPE use when caring for residents with COVID-19.

-[Consider restricting] staff movement between facilities -
+Consider restricting staff movement between facilities -

-[Health care personnel (HCP) who work in multiple locations may pose higher risk and should be asked about exposure to facilities with recognized COVID- 19 cases.
+Health care personnel (HCP) who work in multiple locations may pose higher risk and should be asked about exposure to facilities with recognized COVID- 19 cases.

-Per the NF COVID-19 Response Emergency Rule updated in June 2021: A NF must develop and implement a policy regarding staff working with other long-term care (LTC) providers that limits the sharing of staff with other LTC providers and facilities, unless required in order to maintain adequate staffing at a NF.]
+Per the NF COVID-19 Response Emergency Rule updated in [November] 2021: A NF must develop and implement a policy regarding staff working with other longterm care (LTC) providers that limits the sharing of staff with other LTC providers and facilities, unless required in order to maintain adequate staffing at a NF.